BrandtBoys/Bachelor/notes/meeting_14.md

 # Agenda
-## due diligence
+## Related work
- - in our related work we have used X source, just to briefly justify our intuition and choice of approach.
+ - when have we done our due diligence?
+ - AI-Based CI: It is not a direcly related work, but the field of CS looks at how LLM can improve the CI.

+## Background or Introduction
+ - Automation, CI and DevOps

 ## Wording of subquestions
  - Is it okay that we split into subquestions, or should we call it areas of interest?